A Night to Remember (1958 film): Plot

-Suddenly, the vessel encounters an iceberg; despite Murdoch's evasive action, she collides with it.
+Suddenly, the lookouts spot an iceberg dead ahead; despite Murdoch's evasive action, the ship collides with it.
 Captain Smith sends for Thomas Andrews, the ship's builder, to inspect the damage; Andrews determines the ship has suffered a 300-foot gash, opening five of her compartments to the ocean.
 Andrews informs Smith that the Titanic will sink in one-and-a-half hours, and both realise that the ship lacks sufficient lifeboat capacity for all the passengers.
 Distress signals are sent out but the Californians wireless operator is off duty.
-Fifty-eaight miles away, the 's wireless operator receives the distress call and alerts Captain Arthur Rostron, who orders his ship to turn around.
+Fifty-eight miles away, the 's wireless operator receives the distress call and alerts Captain Arthur Rostron, who orders his ship to turn around.
 Unfortunately, it will take about four hours to reach the Titanic.
 Seeing the Californian on the horizon ten miles away, Titanic begins to signal the ship, but the Californians crew fails to comprehend why a ship within sight is firing rockets.
 Captain Smith orders Lightoller to start lowering the lifeboats, while the orchestra performs ragtime.
 In the Grand Staircase, passenger Robbie Lucas is told the truth by Andrews, so he gets his wife and children safely into a boat.
 Murphy, Gallagher and Farrel help the Polish girl and her mother to the boat deck and get them to a boat.
 The Richards and Hoyle (whose unease convinced him to leave the poker game and save himself) are admitted to a boat by Murdoch.
 Yates gives a female passenger a note to send to his sister.
 Ida and Isidor Straus refuse to be separated, inadvertently setting an example for Mrs Clarke, who decides to stay with her husband until Andrews advises them on how to survive.